NetDefender-Inc/OC-RL/README.md

 ## 💡 TL;DR

-> **OpenClaw-RL** is a fully asynchronous reinforcement learning framework that turns everyday conversations into training signals for personalized AI agents.
+> **OpenClaw-RL** is a fully asynchronous reinforcement learning framework that turns everyday conversations into training signals for personalized AI agents, and supports training general agents with large-scale environment parallelization.

 Most RL-for-LLM systems assume centralized, batch-mode training with pre-collected datasets. **OpenClaw-RL** takes a fundamentally different approach: it wraps your self-hosted model in [OpenClaw](https://openclaw.ai) as an OpenAI-compatible API, intercepts live multi-turn conversations, and continuously optimizes the policy in the background — all without interrupting your usage.